 - 1. Check-raise is permitted in all games, except in certain forms of lowball. - 2.
 In no-limit and pot-limit games, unlimited raising is allowed. - 3.
-In limit poker, for a pot involving three or more players who are not all-in, these limits on raises apply: - (a) A game with three or more betting rounds allows a maximum of a bet and three raises.

-(b) A game with two betting rounds (such as lowball or draw) allows a maximum of a bet and four raises.
-[See "Section 16 - Explanations," discussion #6, for more information on this rule.]

-- 4. Unlimited raising is allowed in heads-up play.
+In limit poker, for a pot involving three or more players who are not all-in, these limits on raises apply: - (a) A game with three or more betting rounds allows a maximum of a bet and three raises. - (b) A game with two betting rounds (such as lowball or draw) allows a maximum of a bet and four raises. - [See "Section 16 Explanations," discussion #6, for more information on this rule.] - 4.
+Unlimited raising is allowed in heads-up play.
 This applies any time the action becomes heads-up before the raising has been capped.
 Once the raising is capped on a betting round, it cannot be uncapped by a subsequent fold that leaves two players heads-up. - 5.
+Any wager not all-in must be at least the size of the previous bet or raise in that round. - 6.
 In limit play, an all-in wager of less than half a bet does not reopen the betting for any player who has already acted and is in the pot for all previous bets.
-A player facing less than half a bet may fold, call, or complete the wager.
+A player who has not yet acted (or had the betting reopened to him by another player's action), facing an all-in wager of less than half a bet, may fold, call, or complete the wager.
 An all-in wager of a half a bet or more is treated as a full bet, and a player may fold, call, or make a full raise.
-(An example of a full raise is on a \$20 betting round, raising a \$15 all-in bet to \$35). - 6.
-Any wager must be at least the size of the previous bet or raise in that round, unless a player is going all-in.
+(An example of a full raise on a \$20 betting round is raising a \$15 all-in bet to \$35.)
+Multiple all-in wagers, each of an amount too small to individually qualify as a raise, still act as a raise and reopen the betting if the resulting wager size to a player qualifies as a raise. - 7.
+The smallest chip that may be wagered in a game is the smallest chip used in the antes, blinds, rake, or collection.
+(Certain games may use a special rule that does not allow chips used only in house revenue to play.)
+Smaller chips than this do not play even in quantity, so a player wanting action on such chips must change them up between deals.
+If betting is in dollar units or greater, a fraction of a dollar does not play.
+A player going all-in must put all chips that play into the pot.